chrisbodger/veincam2019/Administration/meeting-minutes/week-8/Tuesday Week 8 30-04-19.md

 ## Deliverables
 * Governance to attend Monday session regarding poster presentation and begin work on this.
+* Governance to develop feedback questions for teacher for school presentation.
 * Hardware and Software to consider Ben's feedback; filter, LED brightness settings.